Contributing

 Examples here show the markdown (md) format for adding a caption to an image.

-• Select one of the four options below for your caption.
+- Select one of the four options below for your caption.
 Put that text string into the documentation as described next.

-• Enter the text of your choice in-between the brackets [caption text goes here].
+which aligns your caption text according to what you pick. - Enter the text of your choice in-between the brackets

-• (Optional) Declare the width or height or both of the image to control the size displayed.
+text in-between brackets.
+It is best practice to include this for accessibility. - (Optional) Declare the width or height or both of the image to control the size displayed.

-• The default sizes works well.
+- The default sizes works well.
 Sometimes, depending on the screenshot, it might appear too large and then this option gives you the ability to modify the size.

 #position[caption text goes here](link [alt text if you want it])